 As noted by Search Engine Journal, Google used to have a problem with low quality results appearing in the shopping listings – retailers who didn’t have to pay for their products to be featured were less inclined to keep on top of stock errors and incorrect listings.
-Google wants to ensure its users get good quality results so that they keep returning so this was risky.
-It’s now easier for retailers to manage their products (thanks to Ecommerce platforms like Shopify) and it’s easier for Google to verify this now.
+Google wants to ensure its users get good quality results, so that they keep returning, so this was risky.
+It’s now easier for retailers to manage their products (thanks to Ecommerce platforms like Shopify and WooCommerce) and it’s easier for Google to verify this now.

 Amazon has been gaining ground on Google for years now and Google has struggled to reverse this.
 By allowing retailers to list their products for free and partnering with Paypal, Shopify etc. to make the process easier, Google hopes to win back retailers.